Skip to content

 Supply from Net International Migration

-Next, participation rates by single years of age are applied to calculate the flow of labour supply (labour force) coming from international immigration.
-It is assumed that the participation rates of new immigrants by age will be identical, over the projection period, to that of recent immigrants (i.e., five years or less) according to the 2016 Census.
-Analysis of these rates by age and gender indicates that they roughly match those of the overall BC population.
-International immigrants are then allocated to occupations.
-Two allocation approaches - the Stokes model and an in-house distribution model - are then compared.
+Net international migration by 10-year age groups is based on the population projections from BC Stats (more information here) for the four regions plus B.C. overall.
+Next, participation rates by single year of age are applied to calculate the flow of labour supply (labour force) coming from international immigration.
+It is assumed that the participation rates of new immigrants by age will be identical, over the projection period, to that of recent immigrants (i.e., five years or less) according to the 2021 Census.

-The Stokes model provides an allocation of international immigrants to occupations where labour supply (including recent immigrants) is allocated to occupation based on the relative demand (i.e., total number of job openings (E)) for each occupation.
-The results are as follows:
+2. allocation of international immigrants are adjusted towards occupations where labour supply (including recent immigrants) is allocated to occupations based on the relative demand (i.e., total number of job openings (E)) for each occupation.

 Supply from Interprovincial Migration